F8UK261 + EC261 Both Apply

 How We Handle Flair Airlines Differently

 We submit directly to Flair's customer service with detailed APPR documentation.
 We specifically address Flair's 'small carrier' status and ensure claims reflect the correct compensation tiers (CA$125/250/500).
-We challenge 'outside control' defences vigorously — Flair's high rejection rate means many valid claims are initially denied.
+We challenge 'outside control' defences vigorously — Flair's a challenging claims process that many valid claims are initially denied.
 CTA escalation follows any unjustified rejection.
 Persistence is key with Flair claims.

 02Common Flair Airlines Disruptions